MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmanager/nf-acxmanager-acxmanageraddcompositetemplate.md

 ## -remarks

-A composite template tells to ACX manager how to build a composite endpoint, i.e., an audio endpoint using two or more ACXCIRCUITs.
+A composite template tells the ACX manager how to build a composite endpoint.
+For example, build an audio endpoint using two or more ACXCIRCUIT objects.

 ## -see-also

 - [acxmanager.h header](index.md)

 READY2GO

+EDITCOMPLETE